yrp604/bad64-sys/docs/dev/bnil-mlil.md

 * `MLIL_VAR_ALIASED_FIELD` -
 * `MLIL_VAR_FIELD` - A variable and offset expression `src`, `offset`
 * `MLIL_VAR_SPLIT` - A split pair of variables `high`:`low` which can be used a single expression
-* `MLIL_VAR_PHI` - A `PHI` represents the combination of several prior versions of a variable when differnet basic blocks coalesce into a single destination and it's unknown which path was taken.
+* `MLIL_VAR_PHI` - A `PHI` represents the combination of several prior versions of a variable when different basic blocks coalesce into a single destination and it's unknown which path was taken.
-* `MLIL_MEM_PHI` - A memory `PHI` represents memory modifications that could have occured down different source basic blocks similar to a `VAR_PHI`.
+* `MLIL_MEM_PHI` - A memory `PHI` represents memory modifications that could have occurred down different source basic blocks similar to a `VAR_PHI`.
 * `MLIL_ADDRESS_OF` - The address of variable `src`
 * `MLIL_ADDRESS_OF_FIELD` - The address and `offset` of the variable `src`
 * `MLIL_CONST` - A constant integral value `constant`